-I tried two models with interaction terms (although many other models could have been tried) - one with a sex times exposure interaction (FI - MR dist + sex x exp) and one with a three-way interaction between distance, sex and exposure (FI - MR dist x sex x exp).
-The former had a slightly lower AIC (403.8), and this was lower than the model without interactions.
-The estimated N from this model (682) was also closer to truth (760).
-Both have 95% confidence limits that include the true value.
+I tried two models with interaction terms (although many other models could have been tried) - one with a sex times exposure interaction ('FI - MR dist + sex x exp') and one with a three-way interaction between distance, sex and exposure ('FI - MR dist x sex x exp').
+The former had a slightly lower AIC than the model with the 3-way interaction.
+The estimated N from this model was also closer to truth (Table 1).